alexbecker/blogdown/Readme.md

 ### Optional Flags

 `Blogdown` accepts the following long-style flags:
+ * `--allowed-tags`: Specifies a comma-separated list of HTML tags which should be rendered faithfully.
+All other tags are escaped, e.g. `<a>` becomes `&amp;lt;a&amp;gt;`.
+If no list is supplied, all tags are escaped.
+ * `--allowed-attributes`: Specifies a comma-separated list of HTML attributes which should be rendered faithfully.
+Any other attributes will be stripped from tags when they are rendered.
+If no list is supplied, all attributes are stripped.
+ * `--allow-unsafe-tags`: By default, Blogdown will fail when it encounters a `<script>` or a `<style>` tag, because there are certain corner cases it cannot parse correctly, e.g. `<style>"</style>"evil()"<style>"</style>`.
+However, these are unlikely on non-malicious input, so this flag can be passed to attempt parsing these tags.
+ * `--em-dashes`: If this flag is passed, `--` will be replaced with "&mdash;" in text.
+ * `--footnote-backlinks`: If this flag is passed, footnotes will be preceded by a caret linking back to the point where the footnote is referenced.
+ * `--footnote-index-from`: The index from which footnotes are numbered.
+Defaults to 0.
  * `--footnote-prefix`: Defines a prefix for the `id`s of footnotes.
 Recommended if multiple output files are included in a single HTML page, to avoid `id` collisions.
- * `--footnote-index-from`: The index from which footnotes are numbered.
-Defaults to 0.
- * `--footnote-backlinks`: If this flag is passed, footnotes will be preceded by a caret linking back to the point where the footnote is referenced.
- * `--em-dashes`: If this flag is passed, `--` will be replaced with "&mdash;" in text.
  * `--inline-css`: If this flag is passed, the recommended CSS will be inlined at the end of the output document.
  * `--inline-js`: If this flag is passed, the recommended JS will be inlined at the end of the output document.